mhe747/dawnboard/README.md

 ## UART

-	in order to test UART, strap RX and TX wires and use an oscilloscope to check.
+	In order to test UART, strap RX and TX wires and use an oscilloscope to check if something happens.
+UART had been specified as working at 115200 baud, maybe up to faster speed.
-	Then, have a picocom to have a loopback test
+	Then, have a picocom to do a loopback test.

 ------